Poland says extremist planned to blow up parliament

 A video recording taken from the suspect showed what prosecutors said was a test explosion he conducted, sending up a huge cloud of dust and leaving a large crater in the ground.

 "The suspect does not belong to a political group or party.
-He claims that he was acting on nationalistic, anti-Semitic and xenophobic motives," prosecutor Mariusz Krason told a news conference.
+He claims that he was acting on nationalistic, anti-Semitic and xenophobic motives," prosecutor Piotr Krason told a news conference.

 "He carried out reconnaissance in the neighbourhood of the Sejm (parliament).
 This building was to be the target of the attack.
 He collected explosives and materials for detonation," Krason said.